mvdnbrk/laravel-mix-docs/extending-mix.md

     }

     /**
-     * Rules to be merged with the master webpack loaders.
+     * Rules to be merged with the underlying webpack rules.
      *
      * @return {Array|Object}
      */